Hoverbear/hoverbear.org/content/blog/2022-12-06-nix-on-the-steam-deck/index.md

 * Create a folder called `/nix`
 * Unpack the Nix distribution tarball into `/nix`
 * Create some Nix daemon users and a group (affecting `/etc`)
-* Call `systemctl link` on some systemd units from `/nix`.
+* Call `systemctl link` on some systemd units from `/nix` (affecting `/etc`)
 * Sprinkle some magic in the detected shell profiles (in `/etc`) to ensure `nix` is on `$PATH`

-On Mac, where creating a `/nix` is forbidden (by the Apple gods), we can modify an [`/etc/synthetic.conf`](https://keith.github.io/xcode-man-pages/synthetic.conf.5.html) to create a stub which we can mount an APFS volume to.
+On Mac, where creating a `/nix` is forbidden (by the creators, Apple), we can modify an [`/etc/synthetic.conf`](https://keith.github.io/xcode-man-pages/synthetic.conf.5.html) to create a stub which we can mount an APFS volume to.
 The installation otherwise proceeds as normal.

-The Steam Deck is similar, as creating `/nix` requires special steps.
+On the Steam Deck creating `/nix` also requires special steps.
 Unfortunately it does not also support `/etc/synthetic.conf`.

 Why does the Deck need these special steps?
 Let's take a look at the Steam Deck itself and figure out why we can't just run the familiar Nix installer.